Use these race day tips to enjoy race day! Ensure it is a pleasant day and create a wonderful memory.

 More Race Day Tips...

 Arrive at the race site early and do a short warm up.
 If possible, do this at the last portion of the race route.
-This will give you a great visual image of you crossing the finish line feeling strong, smiling and having the best race day experience you could possibly imagine!
+This will give you a great visual image of you crossing the finish line feeling strong, smiling and having the best experience you could possibly imagine!

-Line up in your correct pacing position.
+Line up in your correct starting position.
 If you are too far in front, it may feel demoralizing for you when the faster runners pass you.
 If you are too far back, the slower runners will slow you down.
 Do a fair assessment of your expected finishing time and line up accordingly.

 Keep your pace even during the race.
 Don't be tempted to start out fast to keep up with the crowd.
 Do your own race at your own pace.
-Use this pace calculator to help you stay on track.
+Use this running pace calculator to help you stay on track.
 You can always go faster in the last part of the race if your energy level allows it.

 Stop and drink at the water stations.
 You need to stay hydrated and short walk breaks provide many benefits including injury prevention.

-Take your scheduled walk breaks if that is how you trained.
+Take scheduled walk breaks if that is how you trained.
 You may want to coordinate your walk breaks with the water stations.

 Repeat your positive affirmations during the race.
 Most runners go through a period of negativity on the day of the race.
 Thoughts creep in such as: Why am I doing this?
 Why do I put myself through this?
 They may even consider dropping out of the race.
 This may happen to you too.
 Positive affirmations will help you through this tough period and will overpower the negative thoughts to ensure you have a positive race day experience.